lukasbudisky/terraform-provider-couchbase/README.md

 > If you create multiple query indexes at once you can
 > get internal server failure error because you can't
 > create next index until previous is created.
+>
+> Suggested solution is to reduce parallelism.
 > Add -parallelism=1 parameter during terraform apply
 >
 > Example: